martgnz/es-atlas/README.md

 canvas.pngStream().pipe(fs.createWriteStream('preview.png'));
 ```

 I highly recommend using Roger Veciana’s [d3-composite-projections](https://github.com/rveciana/d3-composite-projections) with these files.
-Using a `ConicConformalSpain` projection will ensure that the Canary Islands are painted closer to the mainland and even [add a border](https://github.com/rveciana/d3-composite-projections#usage) to mark the projection zone.
+Using a `geoConicConformalSpain` projection will ensure that the Canary Islands are painted closer to the mainland and even [add a border](https://bl.ocks.org/rveciana/d635afded8c4eae36ecf61a15bdf0a98) to mark the projection zone.

 ## Generating the files